SpectrumLib/SpectrumShaderLanguage/README.md

 * Smaller subset of common GLSL features, making programming against the generated SPIRV with Vulkan easier.

 Because it has the ability to generate GLSL source instead of compiling directly to SPIRV, this tool can additionally be used outside of the Spectrum environment for any project.
 This is supported by the licensing (MIT), and is encouraged by us, the authors.

+In order to compile SSL into SPIRV, the Vulkan SDK must be installed and in the PATH.
+If only converting to GLSL, the Vulkan SDK is not required.

 More information will be provided as development progresses.